melliott7264/markelliottva-personal/wp-content/plugins/loginizer/readme.txt

 3. Loginizer Brute Force Settings page

 == Changelog ==

+= 1.7.6 =
+* [Security] Minor security issues reported by patchstack have been fixed with in 24 hours of reporting.
+* [Bug-Fix] For some themes the Maths capatch input was invisible that has been fixed.

+= 1.7.5 =
+* [Task] Tested compatibility with WordPress 6.1
+* [Bug Fix] There was an issue with sanitizing URL that has been fixed.

+= 1.7.4 =
+* [Feature] CSRF Protection adds a unique session key in your admin URL when you login to it, which adds another layer of security to your WordPress website as it makes it difficult to predict the URL hence making it difficult and nearly impossible to do CSRF attacks on your WordPress admin panel.
+* [Task] 2FA Support for MasterStudy Custom Login
+* [Bug Fix] Some users were facing an error when using 2FA App verification that has been fixed.

+= 1.7.3 =
+* [Bug Fix] Added validation not to allow values less than 0 for all Brute Force admin settings.

 = 1.7.2 =
 * [Improvement] [Pro] Allowed HTML characters in Passwordless email.